-A garage treadmill with a walking belt suspension style provides you with an exceptionally smooth workout surface by keeping the treadmill belt level at all times (even when running uphill), so there’s no bouncing up and down while exercising like some cheaper models have been known to do.
-However, these treadmills typically come at a higher price tag than treadmill models with a fixed-frame treadmill, which is why they may not be the best choice for those who have limited space or if you are looking for the best budget treadmill.
+A garage treadmill with a walking belt suspension style provides an exceptionally smooth workout surface by keeping the treadmill belt level at all times (even when running uphill), so there’s no bouncing up and down while exercising, like some cheaper models have been known to do.
+However, these treadmills typically come at a higher price tag than treadmill models with a fixed-frame treadmill, which is why they may not be the best choice for those with limited space or if you are looking for the best budget treadmill.

 Make Your Garage into a Home Gym

 You can effectively convert your garage into a home gym by following these 10 Simple Steps:

 1. Clear out the garage

 The garage is often used to contain any useless goods.
 The total clutter is the first thing you’ll need to address if you put a home gym in your garage.
 Make sure there is enough space to fit your workout area.